CloverCrusader/257project/README.md

 Hello!
-Its Frida and Aimee :)
+Our team is Frida, Phi, Michalea, and Aimee :)